neuroborus/p2p_file_sharing/README.md

-The application test allows ssee decentralized  sharing in local network
+The application allows decentralized file sharing in local network